Improving Decision Analytics with Deep Learning: The Case of Financial Disclosures: Decision analytics for financial news

 Text mining of financial disclosures represents one of the fundamental approaches for decision analytics in the finance domain.
 The available work can be categorized by the necessary \emph{preprocessing} steps, the \emph{text mining algorithms}, the underlying \emph{text source} (\eg press releases, financial news, tweets) and its \emph{focus} on facts or opinions (\eg quarterly reports, analyst recommendations).
 While \citet{Pang.2008} provide a comprehensive domain-independent survey, other overviews concentrate solely on the financial domain \citep{Minev.2012,Mittermayer.2006b}.
 In a very recent survey, \citet{Nassirtoussi.2014} focus specifically on studies aimed at stock market prediction.
 We structure the discussion of the related research according to the above categories.

 Among the most popular \emph{text mining algorithms} are classical machine learning algorithms, such as support vector machines, regression algorithms, decision trees and Na\"{i}ve Bayes.
 In addition, neural network models have been used more rarely, but are slowly gaining traction, just as in other application domains \citep{Nassirtoussi.2014}.
-Furthermore, Bayesian learning can generate domain-dependent dictionaries \citep{Proellochs.2015}.
+Furthermore, Bayesian learning can provide explanatory insights by generating domain-dependent dictionaries \citep{Proellochs.2015}.

 As part of \emph{preprocessing}, the first step in most text mining approaches is the generation of a set of values that represent relevant textual features, which can be used as inputs for the subsequent mining algorithms.
 This usually involves the selection of features based on the raw text sources, some kind of dimensionality reduction and the generation of a good feature representation, such as binary vectors.
 A comprehensive discussion of the various techniques used for feature engineering can be found in \citet{Nassirtoussi.2014,Pang.2008}.